 Reverse Proxy Access Logs

-NetBird logs every request that passes through your reverse proxy services.
+NetBird logs every request and connection that passes through your reverse proxy services, including both HTTP and L4 (TCP, UDP, TLS) traffic.
 Access logs provide visibility into who is accessing your services, from where, and whether requests were allowed or denied.
 This is useful for auditing, debugging, and monitoring traffic to your publicly exposed services.

 Viewing access logs

 Access logs are available in the NetBird dashboard under Activity > Proxy Events.
-This view displays a table of all HTTP requests that have passed through your reverse proxy services, with filters to narrow down results by time range, status, or other fields.
+This view displays a table of all HTTP requests and L4 connections that have passed through your reverse proxy services, with filters to narrow down results by time range, status, or other fields.

 You can also retrieve access logs programmatically using the API: